Filmmaker Profile: Working Group by Danny Dacosta

 Welcome to the Bushwick Film Festival Q&A series, where we introduce you to the incredible filmmakers behind this year's lineup.
 Each of these talented storytellers has crafted a unique vision, reflecting diverse perspectives and powerful narratives that resonate deeply with audiences today.
 In this series, you'll get an inside look at what inspired their work, the challenges they faced, and the creative processes that brought their films to life.
 Through candid interviews, they share their thoughts on the impact of their films, the themes they explore, and their hopes for how audiences will connect with their stories.
 Whether you're here for drama, comedy, documentary, or experimental films, these filmmakers are sure to inspire you with their dedication and passion for the craft.
 We hope you enjoy getting to know the voices behind this year's festival as much as we have enjoyed bringing their films to our screens.
 Let’s dive into their stories!

-A dedicated group of university students attempt to connect with custodial workers on campus and find ways to help them in this verite style documentary.
+A dedicated group of university students attempts to connect with custodial workers on campus and find ways to help them in this verite-style documentary.

 Q&A WITH DIRECTOR DANNY DACOSTA